sstaub/Ticker/README.md

 Stop the Ticker.

 **void update()**<br>
-Must to be called in the loop(), it will check the Ticker, and if necessary, will run the callback
+Must called in the loop(), it will check the Ticker, and if necessary, will run the callback

 **void interval(uint32_t timer)**<br>
 Changes the interval time of the Ticker.